Quantum GraviElectro Dynamics: Introduction

+It is commonly recognised that perturbative expansion of general relativity in four-dimensional spacetime is not renormalisable.
+Although trials to construct a perturbatively renormalised theory of general relativity have failed\!\cite{BERENDS197599,Goroff198581,GOROFF1986709}, its non-existence has yet to be proven.
+The current author discussed the quantisation of four-dimensional general relativity using the Heisenberg picture in Ref$.$\!\cite{doi:10.1140/epjp/s13360-021-01463-3}.
+Recently, the gauge theory of gravity resembling the formulation of the standard theory of particle physics appears\!\cite{Partanen_2025}, which has utilised the eight-spinor representation of the Lagrangian, enabling the extraction of four-dimensional space-time quantities from the eight-dimensional spinors.

+On the other hand, the quantisation of the Yang--Mills theory in flat spacetime is well established, and the theory is proven to be renormalisable in all orders of perturbation expansions.
+However, it is not trivial in curved spacetime.
+A primary objective of this report is to construct renormalisable quantum gravity and the Yang--Mills theory simultaneously.

-General relativity is a kind of gauge theory, which is at first developed in a pioneering work by Utiyama\cite{PhysRev.101.1597} (see also Ref.\cite{ blagojevi2013gauge}).
-Common aspects between general relativity and the Yang--Mills theory may give a hint for renormalisable perturbation for general relativity.
-We summarise correspondences of mathematical properties between them in Table-\ref{table2}.
+General relativity is also the Yang--Mills type gauge theory, initially investigated in a pioneering work by Utiyama\!\cite{PhysRev.101.1597}. (see also Ref$.$ \!\cite{blagojevi2013gauge}).
+The Yang--Mills theory incorporating the gravitational force as the gauge interaction is called the Yang--Mills--Utiyama theory in Ref$.$\!\cite{Kurihara:2025tro}.
+The common aspects between general relativity and the Yang-Mills theory may provide insight into renormalisable perturbation theory for general relativity.
+We summarise correspondences of mathematical ingredients between them in Table-\ref{table2}.

-Comparing two gauge theories, it is clear that the spin-connection (gauge potential) and vierbein field (section) are appropriate targets of quantisation\cite{Kurihara_2020}.
-Moreover, the gravitational coupling constant must be included in the Lagrangian, and it must be renormalised, even if it is unity valued after renormalisation, which is not considered in previous studies.
-Renormalizability of the Yang-Mills theory must be ensured, including gravitational fields $\E$ and $\omega$.
-In the curved space-time, the Yang-Mills Lagrangian also has an interaction term of Dirac spinor $\psi$, spin-connection $\omega$ and vierbein $\E$\cite{fre2012gravity}.
-In this report, we develop quantum general relativity quantised with the U(1)-gauge theory, namely the ``Quantum GravitoElectromagnetic Dynamics (QGED)''.
+Comparing two gauge theories, it is clear that the spin connection (gauge potential) and vierbein field (section) are appropriate targets of quantisation\!\cite{Kurihara_2020} in the \QEGD.
+Moreover, the gravitational coupling constant must be included in the Lagrangian and renormalised, even if it is unity after renormalisation, which has not been considered in previous studies.
+Renormalizability of the Yang--Mills theory must be ensured, including gravitational vierbein and spin connection fields.
+In the curved spacetime, the Yang--Mills Lagrangian also has an interaction term of Dirac spinor, spin connection and vierbein\!\cite{fre2012gravity}.
+In this report, we develop quantum general relativity quantised with the U(1)-gauge theory, namely the ``Quantum GraviElectroDynamics (\QGED)''.

+Owing to the two keywords, \textit{Yang--Mills theory} and \textit{gravity}, we are afraid that one may recall, so-called, the \textit{double copy} method\cite{adamo2022} inspired by the string theory.
+The double copy method is represented conceptually as $(\text{gravity})=(\text{Yang--MIlls theory})^2$ and pursues to develop the method to calculate amplitudes in one theory, general relativity, using amplitudes from one or two different simpler theories, $(\text{Yang--MIlls theory})^2$, as input.
+Our approach treats both gravity and the Yang--Mills gauge force on equal footing, and thus it is entirely different from the double copy method.